-Gain a broader awareness of how world societies have come to take their present forms and find a richer, fuller sense of what it means to be human in our world.
-Along the way, learn to make connections across disciplines, read thoughtfully, write skillfully, and think carefully—skills that will serve you well wherever you go next.
+Gain a broad awareness of how world societies have come to take their present forms.
+Learn to make connections across disciplines, read thoughtfully, write skillfully, and think carefully—skills that will serve you well wherever you go.

 Gain interpretive skills